usedhondacivic/fpga_raymarching_gpu/writeup/content.md

 ## Results

 Although it’s somewhat unconventional to show results at the beginning of the write-up, seeing the final product might help you visualize what we’re going on about in the following sections.
-All visuals are generated in real time on the FPGA.
+All visuals are generated in real-time on the FPGA.

 <iframe src="https://www.youtube.com/embed/r3ks_tyS-WY?si=1HaImeeaQmbGLfbe" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>